sveltejs/sites/sites/kit.svelte.dev/README.md

 pnpm dev:docs
 ```

 This will start the dev server just as `pnpm dev` does, except it will point at your local version of the documentation.
 You will then be able to make changes to the documentation in the `kit` repository and see those changes reflected in the locally running site.
-This _will_ require a hard reload as automatical reloading is not yet supported.
+This _will_ require a hard reload as automatically reloading is not yet supported.